mlowery/schlep/README.md

 ## Requirements

 schlep is 100% pure Bash.
 Tested on Bash 4.x.
+Tested on OS X.

+## Assumptions

+For remotes (i.e. `-s|--host-string`, it is assumed that passwordless SSH is set up.

 ## Installation